Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 That kind of thing.

-So let's start with this and it's a great topic.
+And it's a great topic.

-And for those of you who feel like this this may be obtuse and abstract, think about how many times you've been exhorted to follow the social contract or to go along the greatest good for the greatest number, society as a whole, the good of the masses and all of that.
+And for those of you who feel like this may be obtuse and abstract, think about how many times you've been exhorted to follow the social contract or to go along with the greatest good for the greatest number, society as a whole, the good of the masses and all of that.

 So I just wanted to mention that.